tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/用户指南/Ingress 管理/Ingress 使用 TKEServiceConfig 配置 CLB_intl_en.md

 5. The synchronization actions of a manually created TkeServiceConfig are as follows:
   - When you use a configuration annotation in the Ingress, the CLB will immediately set synchronization.
   - When you delete a configuration annotation in the Ingress, the CLB will remain unchanged.
-  - When you modify the TkeServiceConfig configuration, the CLB of the Ingress that imported the configuration will set synchronization based on the new TkeServiceConfig.
+  - When you modify the TkeServiceConfig configuration, the CLB of the Ingress that imported the configuration will set up synchronization based on the new TkeServiceConfig.
   - If the Ingress listener does not find the corresponding configuration, the listener will not be modified.
   - If the Ingress listener finds the corresponding configuration but the configuration does not contain declared attributes, the listener will not be modified.